MichiganDataScienceTeam/MDST-Onboarding/README.md

 1. If you haven't already, fill out this [form](https://forms.gle/pcpfjMwrXobyvn9N9) and join our mailing list.
 This will keep you up-to-date on the club.

 2. Download the files in this repo by clicking `Code` (the green button near the top) -> `Download ZIP` and unzip the files into a folder.
-You can of course also fork the repo if you have experience with Git.
+You can of course also fork the repo if you have experience with Git

 3. Follow the general setup [guide](https://mdst-club.notion.site/General-Setup-Guide-f801e1c932e440ab8387330b41fcbe77).